-- Vendor must sign the ACH agreement and return to the Info Booth or mail to the office.
+- Vendors must sign the ACH Authorization Form Agreement and return to the Info Booth or mail to the office.
 ACH Forms will not be accepted via email due to security concerns.
-Make sure that the name you provide the market is the name on the bank account.
+Make sure that the name you provide the market matches the name on the bank account.
 If your bank requires an additional ID number, please provide that number as well. - Monthly invoices are debited from a vendor's bank account on the 20th of the following month (or next business day). - Vendors will be sent the invoice at least 10 calendar days prior to the debit.
-Invoices will be sent to vendors via email, or mailed via US Postal Service upon request.
-If you would like invoices sent to an email or address that is different than your Farmspread profile, contact accounting@portlandfarmersmarket.org.
+Invoices will be sent to vendors via email or mailed via US Postal Service upon request.
+If you would like invoices sent to an email or address that is different than listed on your Marketspread profile, email accounting@portlandfarmersmarket.org.